geopm/geopm/integration/config/README.md

 ------------

-A bash script that may be sourced within a shell in order to set up the users build environment.
+A bash script that may be sourced within a shell in order to set up the user's build environment.
 By default this will use the Intel compiler toolchain.